 - We are legally required to, or as a result of a lawful request by a governmental or law enforcement authority.

-- We have engaged a supplier or contractor to carry out services on our behalf, such as order fulfilment, sending our communications, supporting our systems, or carrying out research and analysis.
+- We have engaged a supplier or contractor to carry out services on our behalf, such as:

 We only work with trusted suppliers and partners who have agreed to treat your information as respectfully as we do and in accordance with data protection legislation.